From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Conclusion

 \section{Conclusion}

-We presented \textsc{ZK-Eval}, the first benchmark for systematically assessing LLM capability in ZK program synthesis, and showed that while models master language knowledge, they struggle with gadget construction and end-to-end synthesis.
-To address these gaps, we introduced \textsc{ZK-Coder}, a retrieval-augmented framework that guides LLMs from abstract constraint sketches to executable ZK code through constraint-guided retrieval and syntax-semantic repair.
-We show that \textsc{ZK-Coder} significantly improves the code generation capability of LLMs on both Circom and Noir.
+We presented \textsc{ZK-Eval}, the first benchmark for assessing LLM capability in ZK program generation, revealing that models struggle with composing algebraic primitives for verification constraints.
+To address this, we introduce \textsc{ZK-Coder}, which guides LLMs from constraint sketches to executable code through sketch-guided retrieval and iterative refinement, significantly improving code generation for both Circom and Noir.